VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 • Standard RFP (request for proposal) submittals.

-• Other RFx protocol, request for bid (RFB), request for information (RFI), request for quotation (RFQ), and request for tender (RFT).
+• Other RFx protocol, request for bid (RFB), request for information (RFI), and request for quotation (RFQ).

 • Negotiated agreements

-To ensure the best delivery of services, it is imperative to understand, in advance of submitting bids for vegetation management, the procuring agency's primary needs and criteria for purchasing a product or service including the below list if applicable:
+To ensure the best delivery of services, it is imperative to understand, in advance of submitting bids for vegetation management, the procuring agency's primary needs and criteria for purchasing service including the below items when applicable:

 • Safety Priority Factors.